sara-nl/clouddocs/general-start.markdown

 ![import_ssh_key_img](images/import_ssh_key.png)

-You can just close this window now.
+You can just close this dialogue now.
 Your public key is automatically stored in your profile.

 ## Finishing the virtual machine configuration by editing the template